Kagayakashi/bpmsys_xml_api_lib_v1/README.md

+# SB API Lib v1
+Library for integration with XML API (SimBASE system).

-# sbapi_lib v1.0
+# About
-php lib to forming XML for send api request into SimBASE system.
+PHP lib to forming XML API request into SimBASE system.
 Product company Simourg Ltd.

+# How to
 To start need to include start.php and use Execute class.

 Execute->set_data($data);